Python

 • NGINX_READ_TIMEOUT: a bit like HARAKIRI, the response timeout in seconds.
 (Default: 300)

-• ENABLE_GZIP_COMPRESSION: “on|yes|true” gzip-compress the output of uwsgi.
+• ENABLE_GZIP_COMPRESSION: “on|yes|true” gzip-compress the output.

 • GZIP_TYPES: the mime types to gzip.
 Defaults to text/* application/json application/xml application/javascript image/svg+xml.